 Site fees for non residential participants.

 If all participants are from your site, a special quote will be provided by HSA to cover all costs of the clinic.
-In these cases it is likely you will need to have at least 10 participants to ensure the costs do not exceed those of your staff attending normal HSA clinics.
+In these cases it is likely you will need to have at least 10 participants to ensure the costs do not exceed those of your staff attending normal HSA clinics independently.